Drinking on Prozac: Is It Safe to Mix Fluoxetine and Alcohol?

 Is There A “Safe” Amount Of Alcohol To Drink On Prozac?

-So, can you drink on Prozac or not?
-Well, the short answer is no. You shouldn’t drink while taking Fluoxetine.
+So, can one drink on Prozac or not?
+Well, the short answer is no. One shouldn’t drink while taking Fluoxetine.
 Drinking while taking even the lowest dose of Prozac can produce unpleasant effects; thus it is not advisable to drink until Fluoxetine is removed from system.

 Connection between Fluoxetine, Alcohol, and Depression

 However, sometimes exceptions can be made.
-You should consult with your physician to see if you’re allowed to have a drink once in a while.
-Since Fluoxetine is prescribed for long-term use, your doctor might agree to allow you to have an occasional drink, depending on your health conditions, alcohol use history, and other medications you need to take.
+One should consult with physician to see if they’re allowed to have a drink once in a while.
+Since Fluoxetine is prescribed for long-term use, a doctor might agree to allow to have an occasional drink, depending on the health conditions, alcohol use history, and other medications one need to take.
 However, one shall be prepared that Prozac withdrawal symptoms will be more severe if the drug was consumed with alcohol.

 Prozac and alcohol shouldn’t mix.
-Booze might interact with the way the antidepressants works in your body which can make your depression seem worse.
-Specialized rehab and addiction centers can help you deal treat your booze or Fluoxetine addiction using advanced therapy methods.
+Booze might interact with the way the antidepressants works in the body which can make depression seem worse.
+Specialized rehab and addiction centers can help to treat alcohol or Fluoxetine addiction using advanced therapy methods.